sdclibbery/tradr/README.md

-  x This is totalBalanceInGbp - totalTransfersInGbp x Rewrite using correct algorithm x Graph BTC price
- * Split into profit and balance Graphs
-  * Separate extents for each
+  x This is totalBalanceInGbp - totalTransfersInGbp x Rewrite using correct algorithm x Graph BTC price x Split into profit and balance Graphs x Separate extents for each x Scale BTC price graph properly
-  * Scale BTC price graph properly
+ * Indicate orders on profit graph
  * Make balance graph into a portfolio graph showing all accounts
- * Indicate orders on profit graph
+  * Include total fiat vs total crypto as a long/short measure
+ * Also profit against btc hodl graph (convert transfers into BTC at time of transfer, then convert back at 'now')
- * ?Also calc and graph fiat-only transfers and profit against them
+ * ?Also calc and graph fiat-only transfers and profit against them?
- * ?Graph return over hodling BTC
+ * ?Graph return over hodling BTC?
+ * ?Store off balance data to avoid slow fetch??
 * Remove balances and transfers tables from DB, and tracker.js etc, and gdax-transfers/gdax-accounts etc
 * Tidy price batch tracking into recorder.js
 * Switch from EUR to GBP as primary quote currency across the board